andrewhao/shmile.bak/README.md

 #### Printer

+By default, shmile does not try to print to a printer.
+However, should you decide to use one (I personally use a Canon CP770), it should be relatively simple to set up.

-* Make sure your printer is set as the system default.
+1. Make sure your printer is set as the system default.
+2. When booting your server, be sure to supply a `PRINTER=true` environment variable.
+For example:

+    $ PRINTER=true coffee app.coffee

 ### Deploying/running